Troubleshooting

 For soft sandwich loaves: a sealed plastic bag or airtight bread box is the right choice, because the goal is to keep the crust soft.
 These loaves use fat and sometimes milk in the dough, and the enriched crust reabsorbs a little moisture from the inside without turning rubbery.

 Do not refrigerate bread if you can avoid it.
 Refrigerator temperatures accelerate staling much faster than room temperature.
-Freezing, by contrast, pauses staling almost entirely.
+Freezing, by contrast, pauses staling almost entirely, which makes it the better choice any time you know a loaf will sit for more than three or four days before you finish it.

 If crust problems come along with a tight, heavy crumb, the two issues often share a root cause.
 Check why your bread is so dense for a full breakdown.
 If the inside of the loaf looks gummy even when the crust seems fine, that is a separate problem covered in why bread is gummy in the middle.
 And if the loaf barely rose before you even got to baking, start with the rise troubleshooting checklist.